jakopako/goskyr/README.md

 * `url`

     A url has one additional boolean option: `relative`.
-This option determines whether this crawler's base url will be prepended to the string that has been extracted with the given `location`
+This option determines whether this scraper's base url will be prepended to the string that has been extracted with the given `location`
 * `date`

     A date field is different from a text field in that the result is a complete, valid date.
 Internally, this is a `time.Time` object but in the json output it is represented by a string.
 In order to be able to handle a lot of different cases where date information might be spread across different locations, might be formatted in different ways using different languages a date field has a list of components where each component looks like this: